 Day 2 VANCOUVER

-This morning, an included city tour highlights Stanley Park, Chinatown, the harbour, beaches, and more.
+This morning, an included city tour highlights Stanley Park, the harbour, beaches, and more.
 The remainder of the day is at leisure.
-You could take a water-taxi to lively Granville Island with its outdoor markets, street musicians, and waterfront cafés, or visit historic Gastown with its steam-powered clock, antique shops, and art galleries!VANCOUVER-STANLEY-PARK-TOTEM-POLES-CLOSEUP.jpg
+Consider taking a water-taxi to lively Granville Island with its outdoor markets, street musicians, and waterfront cafés, or visit historic Gastown with its steam-powered clock, antique shops, and art galleries.VANCOUVER-STANLEY-PARK-TOTEM-POLES-CLOSEUP.jpg

 Day 3 VANCOUVER–ROCKY MOUNTAINEER–KAMLOOPS

-Board the Rocky Mountaineer for a 2-day, all-daylight adventure through some of Canada’s most spectacular scenery.
+Board the Rocky Mountaineer train for a two-day, all-daylight adventure by rail through some of Canada’s most spectacular scenery.
 Travel along the Fraser and Thompson River canyons, before arriving in the city of Kamloops.
 XGTY-KAMLOOPS.jpg

 Breakfast